Understanding the Difference and Why It Matters

 We use the right methodology for the right infection, and we explain your results clearly.

-• HSV IgG is reported qualitatively to avoid anxiety and misinterpretation.
+- HSV IgG is reported as positive, negative and equivocal to avoid anxiety and misinterpretation.

 Our job is to give you accurate information without adding fear or confusion.